Must-dos when hiring new employees

 The new hire process does not end when your new employee accepts his or her offer of employment.
 There are a number of important steps you should take – both before and after your new employee begins work – to help ensure a smooth transition into the new job.
-In addition, employers are required by law to collect and report certain information regarding new hires.
+In addition, federal and state laws require employers to collect and report certain information about new hires.

-Consider the following "must-dos" to help your employee hit the ground running.
+Consider the following "must-dos" to help a new employee hit the ground running.

 Prepare for the new employee's arrival

 Plan appropriately to make sure your new employee has everything he or she needs to get off to a productive start on the first day of work.
 The employee's work station should be neat and organized to make him or her feel welcome.
-Arrange for the employee to have appropriate computer, email, and telephone access, as well as any necessary security items (such as a building code, ID, or parking pass).
+Arrange for the employee to have appropriate computer, email and telephone access, as well as any necessary security items (such as a building code, identification card or parking pass).